 - Vadiyalu as needed (can use minapa (urad dal) or pesara (moong dal) vadiyalu)

-- Pick the leaves from the stalks and Wash them 3 to 4 times.
-Drain them aside for at least 10 mins.
+Pick the leaves from the stalks and Wash them 3 to 4 times in a large pot.
+Drain them aside for at least 10 mins in a colander.

-- In a large bowl add leaves, onions, green chilies and 45 ml of water.
+In a large bowl add leaves, onions, green chilies and 3 tbsp water.
 Boil all these till the leaves are fully cooked.

-- After the leaves are cooked, If there is more water left, discard it or evaporate it by cooking for longer.
-You can even steam cook them like we do for idly.
+After the leaves are cooked, If there is more water left, discard it or evaporate it by cooking for longer.
+You can even steam cook them.

-- Serve with hot rice and a spoon of ghee.
+Serve gongura pachadi with hot rice and a spoon of ghee.